PM-Notes/Prince2/README.md

 - The PM then issue a **Request to Deliver a Project** to the Project Board.
 - DP Assuming the Project Board approves the PID and the Benefits Mgmt Approach, they will issue a **Project Authorisation Notification**
 - DP And once they have approved the Next Stage Plan, the Project Board will issue a **Stage Authorisation** to trigger the second stage of the project, Controlling a Stage (CS).
-- From now until the end of the stage, the management of the project will involve cycling through the CS and MP proceses as work packages are authorised and work is undertaken by the team managers and their teams.
+- From now until the end of the stage, the management of the project will involve cycling through the CS and MP processes as work packages are authorised and work is undertaken by the team managers and their teams.
 - As the work progresses, the PM will review the progress of the work packages, and the project overall.
-Taking corrective ation to keep things on track.
+Taking corrective action to keep things on track.
-- CS > DP The PM will issue Highlight Report to the Projet Board, keeping them up-to-date and enabling them to Manage by Exception.
+- CS > DP The PM will issue Highlight Report to the Project Board, keeping them up-to-date and enabling them to Manage by Exception.
-- MP A key part of the PM's work during this stage (CS), is montoring the status of issues and risks, capturing new ones, examining them and if necessary escalating to the Project Board if they cause a forcast breach of tolerances and put the stage or project into exception.
+- MP A key part of the PM's work during this stage (CS), is monitoring the status of issues and risks, capturing new ones, examining them and if necessary escalating to the Project Board if they cause a forecast breach of tolerances and put the stage or project into exception.
 - MP As the team managers execute the work package, they will build the products and check their quality.
-- MP > CS As they complete the work packages, they will advise the PM via the triger **Completed Work Package**
+- MP > CS As they complete the work packages, they will advise the PM via the trigger **Completed Work Package**
-- This cycle of procustion between CS and MP is eventually broken when towards the end of a stage when CS outputs a trigger **Stage Boundary Aproaching** to the **Managing a stage Boundary** process.
+- This cycle of production between CS and MP is eventually broken when towards the end of a stage when CS outputs a trigger **Stage Boundary Approaching** to the **Managing a stage Boundary** process.
-- If all goes well, **Managing a Boundary** will produce a **Stage PLan** for the next stage and an **End Stage Report**. along with the **Benefits Mgmt Approach** and the updated **PID**, this will provide the Project Board with all that they need to authorise progression to the next stage.
+- If all goes well, **Managing a Boundary** will produce a **Stage Plan** for the next stage and an **End Stage Report**. along with the **Benefits Mgmt Approach** and the updated **PID**, this will provide the Project Board with all that they need to authorise progression to the next stage.
 - And so the cycle will restart for the following stage.
-- If things are not going according to plan, follwing an Exception Report, the Project Board may issue an **Exception Plan Request** and **Managing a stage Boundary** will produce an **Exception Plan** along with the **End Stage Report**, **Benefits Mgmt Approach** and the updated **PID**.
+- If things are not going according to plan, following an Exception Report, the Project Board may issue an **Exception Plan Request** and **Managing a stage Boundary** will produce an **Exception Plan** along with the **End Stage Report**, **Benefits Mgmt Approach** and the updated **PID**.
 - This may lead to the project continuing based on a modified plan (Request to Approve Next Stage Plan, Request to Approve Exception Plan, Exception Plan Approved), or to the Project Board who might decide the bring the project to a premature close if this is the best option.
 - As the work in the final management stage nears completion, a trigger called **Project End Approaching** is issued (CS) and the **Closing a Project** process begins.
 - The products are handed to the Customer and the operational support team.
-- The **Benefits Mgme Approach** is checked to make sure it contains sufficent detail to enable the benefits to be measured and realised.
+- The **Benefits Mgmt Approach** is checked to make sure it contains sufficient detail to enable the benefits to be measured and realised.
 - Lessons need to be examined and a **Lessons Report** needs to be included in the **End Project Report** (from CS to DP)
-- Any outstanding work will be recorded as follow-on action recommendations and summaried in the **End Project Report**
+- Any outstanding work will be recorded as follow-on action recommendations and summarised in the **End Project Report**
 - The PID along with the updated Business Case, Project Plan, End Project Report and Benefits Mgmt Approach will be sent to the Project Board, along with a **Draft Project Closure Notification**
 - The Project Board will confirm if the project can be closed and will approve and issue reports to interested parties.
 - Finally issuing a **Project Closure Notification**
 - Throughout the life of the project, the Project Board will provide ad-hoc direction, which enables the PB and the PM to communicate formally and informally throughout the project as queries arise and advise is required (starts at the end of SU and continues until the project is completed).

-Notice how th process model reflects the Prince2 organisational structure:
+Notice how the process model reflects the Prince2 organisational structure:
 DP - Project Board (Directing)
 CS - Project Manager (main area of activity for the PM) MP - Team Manager (responsible for managing product delivery)